nanoporetech/read_until_api/README.md

 Client Overview
 ---------------

-The python Read Until package provides a high level interface to requisite parts of MinKNOW's [gRPC](https://grpc.io/).
-Developer's can focus on creating rich analyses, rather than the lower level details of handling data that MinKNOW provides.
+The python Read Until package provides a high level interface to requisite parts of MinKNOW's [gRPC](https://grpc.io/) interface.
+Developer's can focus on creating rich analyses, rather than the lower level details of handling the data that MinKNOW provides.
 The purpose of the read until functionality is to selectively, based on any conceiveable analysis, "unblock" sequencing channels to increases the time spent sequencing analytes of interest.
 MinKNOW can be requested to send a continuous stream of "read chunks" (of a configurable